melaniehuchon/mypkg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mypkg is to test the R package development during the Isped summer school.
+The goal of mypkg is to test the R package development during the ISPED summer school.

 ## Installation